SeisSol/SeisSol/Documentation/supermuc.rst

 ::

   Host supermuNG
-     Hostname sks.supermuc.lrz.de
+     Hostname skx.supermuc.lrz.de
      User <Your Login>
      RemoteForward ddddd github.com:22

 where ddddd is an arbitrary 5-digital port number.

 2. ssh supermuNG to login to supermuc.
-The add the following lines to the ~/.ssh/config:
+Then add the following lines to the ~/.ssh/config:

 ::